 Skill: Choosing Appropriate Metric Units

 The act of measuring involves a series of decisions, reflections, and actions that lead to obtaining and communicating an accurate and appropriate measurement for a given context.
-This involves a number of steps that are the same for all the attributes under study in the junior division: length, area, volume, angle, capacity, mass, temperature, and time.
+This involves a number of steps that are the same for all the attributes under study in the Junior Division: length, area, volume, angle, capacity, mass, temperature, and time.
 Although the number and identification of these steps vary somewhat among researchers, they can generally be articulated in sequence as follows:

 Steps in the Act of Measuring